 The National Center for Youth Law ("Requestor") submits this letter to the FOIA Service Center at the U.S. Department of Education ("ED" or the "agency") as a request under the Freedom of Information Act ("FOIA"), 5 U.S.C. § 552, et seq.
 We ask that this request be expedited pursuant to 5 U.S.C. § 552(a)(6)(E) and that we be granted a fee waiver.
-We also ask that you refer the requests contained in this letter to the Office for Civil Rights ("OCR") and/or the Institute of Education Sciences ("IES") as appropriate.
+We also ask that you refer the requests contained in this letter to the Office for Civil Rights ("OCR") as appropriate.